MlamliLolwane/MlamliLolwane/README.md

 ## 📌 What I’m Working On

-I am currently working on the [Big O Deals](https://bigodeals.net) application which is a platform that compiles the best affiliate marketing links for customers to offer them access to exclusive discounts and promotions. <br/>
+I am currently working on the <a href="https://bigodeals.net" target="_blank" rel="noopener noreferrer"> Big O Deals </a> application which is a platform that compiles the best affiliate marketing links for customers to offer them access to exclusive discounts and promotions. <br/>

 You can view a video demo of the application on [Youtube](https://youtube.com/mlamlilolwane) which will give you an all round view of both the client and admin applications.